apache/arrow/docs/source/index.rst

    :padding: 2 2 0 0
    :class-container: sd-text-center

-   .. grid-item-card:: Specifications and protocols
+   .. grid-item-card:: Specifications and Protocols
       :class-card: contrib-card
       :shadow: none

       Read about the Apache Arrow format
-      specifications and protocols.
+      specifications and Protocols.

       +++